mcic20/PI_projekt/README.md

 ## Specifikacija projekta
 The software must have a data input function and a corresponding view function.
 The software must also have a function to accept or reject forms, as well as a function to send email notifications when the form status changes while it is being processed.
 There may be three different roles with different access levels, so a login function is required for the system.
 It is necessary to have a function to display statistics and create reports based on statistics or other data in the system.

 #### Difference between this version and the original is that this version runs on my private server so it is testable as long as I host the server.
-If you want to test it, message me so I can whitelist you on servers firewall.